voltavidTony/lang-gen/README.md

 To include RPO expansions in the LFS, simply escape the opening brace so that the lang generator doesn't try to parse it as a FES.
 Example: `"${{color_switch}..."`

 > __Note:__ RPO expansions are not compatible with the vanilla game, and thus an alternative lang file must be supplied.
-For this reason, the lang generator creates up to four files for each language:
+For this reason, the lang generator creates up to three files for each language:
+>
-> 1. The vanilla-compatible lang file `assets/minecraft/lang/{lang.unit}.json`.
-This contains all generated LFS stripped of the exclusion modifer and RPO expansion key.
+> 1. The vanilla-compatible lang file `assets/minecraft/lang/{lang.unit}.json`
-> 2. The RPO alternative redirection file `assets/minecraft/lang/{lang.unit}.json.rpo`.
-This file specifies that ResPackOpts should load the RPO-compatible lang file instead of the vanilla-compatible lang file.
+> 2. The RPO-compatible lang file `assets/minecraft/lang_rpo/{lang.unit}.json`
-> 3. The RPO-compatible lang file `assets/minecraft/lang/respackopts/{lang.unit}.json`.
-This contains all generated LFS and RPO expansion keys stripped of the exclusion modifer.
-> 4. The RPO expansions file `assets/minecraft/lang/respackopts/{lang.unit}.json.rpo`.
-This contains all expansions defined in `EXPANSIONS`.
+> 3. The RPO expansions file `assets/minecraft/lang_rpo/{lang.unit}.json.rpo`
+>
+> In addition, it generates the RPO meta-file `assets/minecraft/lang/.rpo` which specifies to use the `lang_rpo` folder instead of the `lang` folder when RPO features are enabled

 ## Additional Notes

 1. When making multiple incremental adjustments to the LFS, it could become tedious to wait for every language to generate.
 To only generate 'en_us.json', comment out the for loop found in `gen_langs.py` at lines 389-391.
 2. The index file version cannot be automatically determined since different launchers choose the index file in different ways.
 Thus, the `index_file` mapping in `PATH` exists.
-3. The generated values will override any values previously contained in the files with matching keys, but will keep any other existing content.
-Thus, the generated files can contain manual content which is not removed during lang generation, such as langs for any ResPackOpts menu.
+3. The lang generator currently requires the presence of the `assets/minecraft/lang` and `assets/minecraft/lang_rpo` folders, which must be created manually.
 4. `characters.py` includes information about character widths and a character width calculator.
 Simply run the script and a prompt will appear.
 Any text typed into the prompt will produce a number indicating the width of the entered text in pixels.
 Any unicode character can be specified using hex escape sequences, such as `\x__`, `\u____`, and `\U________`.
 5. GitHub removes and HTML and CSS tags and styling, so the example strings won't have proper color.
 An external MD viewer, like Visual Studio Code is required to see the colors.
 Here's what the examples are supposed to look like: ![Colorized Text](color_strings.png)